All Episodes

 Let's fix it and move on.

-Give us the Senate in twenty fourteen, we'll we'll get it done then when we have both houses.
+Give us the Senate in 2014, we'll get it done.

-Give g then they did in twenty fifteen, to their credit, they sent a repeal bill over.
+To their credit, they sent a repeal bill over.

-Give us the House, Senate, the President.
+Give us the House Senate, the presidency.

-Well, definitely get this done.
+Well definitely, get this done.

-Now it's we need more senators.
+We need more senators.

 We don't have enough senators.

-And do you understand the frustration of conservatives like myself?
+Some senators don't like what we're going to do, and do you understand the frustration of conservatives like myself?

 Well, I understand it more than just understanding it.

-I am on board with you.
+I am with you, I am on board with you.

-I I know having been in the minority in the um in the General Assembly back in the state of Tennessee that when We did finally get the majority, you have to learn how to govern.
+I I know, having been in the minority in the um in the General Assembly back in the state of Tennessee, that when we did finally get the majority, you have to learn how to govern.

-Um it's not just vote no and be mad all the time.
+It's not just vote no and be mad all the time.

 It's a matter of bringing policy to the table.

-We have good policy out there and let's just stop worrying about getting everything exactly the way you want it as an individual, and let's let's get something done.
+We have good policy out there, and let's just stop worrying about getting everything exactly the way you want it as an individual and let's let's get something done.

-You know, Reagan said, Give me fifty percent, I'll come back and get the other half of that loop of the bread at another time.
+I'll come back and get the other half of that loaf of the bread at another time and we have got to move forward.

-The American people want us to get our job done, and we need to do it.
+The American people want us to get our job done and we need to do it.

-One of the things the former speaker said last night, which I really liked and I hadn't thought about it is uh are you a are you a confident that it's gonna be the president's plan?
+One of the things the former speaker said last night which I really liked and I hadn't thought about it is, are you a?

-Because here's what happened with health care congresswoman, and it really ticked me off and it happened in the House and Senate.
+Because here's what happened with health care congresswoman, it really ticked me off and it happened in the House and Senate.

-You know, it wasn't a consensus bill in the House.
+You know it wasn't a consensus bill in the House.

 They did the same thing in the Senate.

-I'm talking about the the budget proposal because uh look, I want to I want to get to a balanced budget, but I understand that we also have to have these tax cuts to stimulate the economy.
+I want to get to a balanced budget, but I understand that we also have to have these tax cuts to stimulate the economy that the president's you know.

 Let's start there.